| | |

 | |

-The sights are open in Prague | |
+See the sights in Prague | |

-Sights and tourist attractions are open throughout the Easter season, except on Good Friday and Easter Monday (see below).
+The sights and attractions are open every day of the Easter season, except on Good Friday and Easter Monday. |

 | |

-River Cruises in Prague
+River Cruises At Easter

-The Vltava River flows through the heart of the city, and many famous sights line its banks.
+The Vltava River flows through the heart of the city and many famous sights line its banks.
 This makes river cruises an ideal way to experience the unique ambience of Prague.

 | |